lexas-f-utokyo/lexas-tmp/README.md

 ## License

-This source code may be used for non-commercial purpose including.
+This source code may be used for non-commercial purposes including.

 - Research by academic institutions